samsorrahman/Employee_Register_system_with_python_Django/README.md

 ## License

-Meetup Planner is licensed under the MIT License.
+Employee Register is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.